 Learn more about each of our programs by clicking the link below:

 The Own Home Program not only shelters the homeless but works to prevent homelessness for those who are stably housed.
 Own Home provides emergency housing, rent, mortgage, utility and move-in subsidies to individuals and families living with HIV/AIDS.

 The Outstate program, DOORWAYS’ farthest reaching program, was developed to bring services to under-served and rural communities in 62 Missouri and 55 Illinois counties.
 It provides transitional housing and related services funding to AIDS service organizations that serve persons affected by HIV/AIDS.
-RAIN– Central Missouri, Inc. (formerly Regional AIDS Interfaith Network) is a proud project sponsor in Missouri and in Illinois, DOORWAYS collaborates with Bethany Place and Fifth Street Renaissance.
+RAIN– Central Missouri, Inc. (formerly Regional AIDS Interfaith Network) is a proud project sponsor in Missouri and DOORWAYS collaborates with Fifth Street Renaissance in Illinois.

 The Residential program has 103 apartment units at six sites located throughout the City of St. Louis.
 The Residential program serves people affected by HIV/AIDS who are capable of independent living but whose financial and health issues limit their ability to pay fair market rent.

 Jumpstart is a program designed for homeless single parents with HIV/AIDS.
 Jumpstart provides rental assistance and supportive services for single parent families in St. Louis.

 Cooper House, formerly known as the DOORWAYS Supportive Housing Facility, is the most comprehensive and service-enriched program, offering permanent supportive housing for people with HIV/AIDS who cannot live independently due to mental and physical concerns.
 Many of the residents in DSHF have suffered from chronic homelessness.
 The fully-accessible facility features 36 studio rooms complete with full baths and provides 24-hour supervision and nursing care and supportive and social services.